 Professor Tanenbaum brought together 130 people who collectively created 20 wave-themed games in 48 hours.

-This year’s Global Game Jam (GGJ) was a huge success for UC Irvine and GGJ site organizer Joshua Tanenbaum, assistant professor of informatics at UCI.
+This year’s Global Game Jam (GGJ) was a huge success for UC Irvine and GGJ site organizer Theresa Jean Tanenbaum, assistant professor of informatics at UCI.
 For 48 hours of game development mayhem from Jan.
 20-22, 130 people joined the fun, compared to the roughly 50 participants GGJ had last year.
 This was the third year Tanenbaum has hosted the event at UC Irvine.

 Global Game Jam is an annual event celebrated locally in more than 90 countries.
 It is known for its radical inclusiveness, encouraging game enthusiasts of all genders, ages, socioeconomic status and industry to gather together, form teams and create an original game over the weekend.
 UCI teams accomplished the amazing feat of producing 20 games this year during GGJ.

 “There is something truly unique and powerful about knowing that thousands of other creative people around the world are also working on games together with you,” said Tanenbaum.
 “It’s really fun to be even a small part of such a large experience.”